 My research indicates that “Strange Brew” was a modest hit, but “Sunshine of Your Love” was a monster.
 One has to give credit to the listening public of the time for getting into a song with such sophistication.
 The famous riff is hardly one of your out-of-the-box runs, and Ginger Baker’s drumming (emphasizing beats one and three instead of two and four in the early verses) defies expectations.
 Jack Bruce, still one of the most underrated lead vocalists in history, delivers a killer vocal with the right amount of heat and passion, to say nothing of his command of the bass.
 And Clapton, well, Clapton just kills it here, with his now iconic “woman tone” and a lead guitar solo based on the old standard “Blue Moon” that takes the song to another level.
 Needless to say, this is another fabulous accompaniment to the erotic arts.

 “World of Pain” represents a shift from the sexual to the meditative, a transition that Cream handles with ease.
 The decision to alternate lead vocals between Bruce on the main verses and Clapton on the transition was frigging brilliant, as it gives the song a melancholy quality that strengthens the image of that lonely, single tree “as it stands in the grey of the city.”
-Ginger Baker demonstrates here than he can do finesse as well as frantic.
+Ginger Baker demonstrates here that he can do finesse as well as frantic.

 It’s followed by “Dance the Night Away,” which turns out to be nothing more than a slot-filler, but fortunately Ginger Baker steps to the mike in the next song, “Blue Condition.”
-He doesn’t have much of a voice, but it’s perfect for this morose song in the way that Ringo’s limited vocal capacity was perfect for the songs assigned to him on Beatle albums.
+He doesn’t have much of a voice, but it’s perfect for this morose song in the way that Ringo’s limited vocal capacity was perfect for the songs assigned to him on Beatles albums.

-“Tales of Brave Ulysses” is Cream in their psychedelic mood, with Clapton demonstrating his new toy, the wah-wah pedal.
+“Tales of Brave Ulysses” is Cream in their psychedelic mode, with Clapton demonstrating his new toy, the wah-wah pedal.
 This is more of a period piece, one of those 60’s songs with apparently meaningful lyrics loaded with symbolic images that people probably tripped out over while consuming various illegal substances.
 It’s certainly a compelling bit of music, but too ornate for this girl.
 Much better is “Swlabr,” the B-side to “Sunshine of Your Love.”
 Here the band gets to kick some ass and Jack Bruce delivers a spirited vocal.
 The title is an acronym for “She Walks Like a Bearded Rainbow,” so it fits the 60’s ethic of strange combinations very nicely.

 Next is “We’re Going Wrong,” a track that is worthwhile primarily for Ginger Baker’s drumming.
 His precision patterns and ability to respond to the song’s varying dynamics are proof he worked pretty well with less-than-inspiring material.